 Line 39: Is n of 5 sufficient to make meaningful claims?

 AU: Thank you for this important question.
 We share the concern that a sample of 5 farms is small, and as we described our initial intent was to enroll 10 farms.
-This sample size was based on prior estimates of the size of the target population However, we were unable to identify because this is a convenience sample we avoid making inferential claims beyond our sample farms. , and were careful to explain the original study design considerations and the associated logistical constraints we experienced implementing the study.
+This sample size was based on prior estimates of the size of the target population.
+However, we were unable to identify because this is a convenience sample we avoid making inferential claims beyond our sample farms. , and were careful to explain the original study design considerations and the associated logistical constraints we experienced implementing the study.
 We believe n of 5 is sufficient to report our findings and ….

 Line 60: While I am perfectly happy with identifying differences of biological importance rather than statistical ones, you can't just replace a focus on one point value (0) with a focus on another (study difference) - you need to answer the question "did your study rule out biologically important negative effects"?